confluentinc/tutorials/kafka-streams-schedule-operations/kstreams/README.md

 You'd like to have some periodic functionality execute in your Kafka Streams application.
 In this tutorial, you'll learn how to use punctuations in Kafka Streams to execute work at regular intervals.

-To schedule operations in Kafka Streams, you'll need to use the [Processor API].
-In this example, you will use the [KStream.process](https://javadoc.io/static/org.apache.kafka/kafka-streams/3.6.1/org/apache/kafka/streams/kstream/KStream.html#process-org.apache.kafka.streams.processor.api.ProcessorSupplier-org.apache.kafka.streams.kstream.Named-java.lang.String...-) which mixes the Processor API into the Kafka Streams DSL.
+To schedule operations in Kafka Streams, you'll need to use the [Processor API](https://kafka.apache.org/36/documentation/streams/developer-guide/processor-api.html).
+In this example, you will use the [KStream.process](https://javadoc.io/static/org.apache.kafka/kafka-streams/3.6.1/org/apache/kafka/streams/kstream/KStream.html#process-org.apache.kafka.streams.processor.api.ProcessorSupplier-org.apache.kafka.streams.kstream.Named-java.lang.String...-) method which mixes the Processor API into the Kafka Streams DSL.

 ```java
  final KStream<String, LoginTime> loginTimeStream = builder.stream(INPUT_TOPIC, Consumed.with(Serdes.String(), loginTimeSerde));